Connor De Phillippi: Star Mazda Championship Series

 In 2010, De Phillippi moved up to the Star Mazda Championship for JDC MotorSports, finishing third in points, capturing his first victory in the final race of the season at Road America, and Rookie of the Year honors.

 In 2011, De Phillippi returned to the Star Mazda Championship, driving this time for former IndyCar Series owner Dale Pelfrey and his revitalized Team Pelfrey.
 He started off the 2011 season opener just as he finished the 2010 season, with a win at the Honda Grand Prix of St. Petersburg.
 He also won the Night Before the 500 at Lucas Oil Raceway at Indianapolis, setting the track record (19.999 seconds), starting from pole, and leading all 85 laps.
 De Phillippi went on to win 2 more races at Circuit Trois-Rivières and Mazda Raceway Laguna Seca.
 He was the runner up in the championship to Tristan Vautier, capturing a season-leading 4 wins, while helping Team Pelfrey win the series team championship.

 While De Phillippi had plans of moving up to the Indy Lights series, a last-second deal fell through.
 He was able to secure a seat for the 2012 Star Mazda season, this time driving for Ricardo Juncos and Juncos Racing, who won the 2010 Star Mazda Championship with Conor Daly.
-Just as the 2011 season began, De Phillippi took victory during at St. Petersburg.
+Just as the 2011 season began, De Phillippi took victory at St. Petersburg.
 During round 5, De Phillippi again dominated the Night Before the 500, taking pole position, leading every lap, and recording the fastest lap of the race.
 He finished the season fourth in points, losing a tie-breaker for third with Sage Karam by winning two races compared to Karam's three.